The US-Taiwan Business Council Intern Program

 Applications and Deadlines

 Interested candidates should submit the below application form.
 Please attach your resume and cover letter.
 Please also indicate the semester desired for an internship, and the dates you are available.
+(We no longer provide Fall Semester internships.)
 Applications are due well in advance of the semester/term requested:

 Winter/Spring (January-May): Applications accepted October 1 – December 1